canxium/docs/src/whitepaper/tokenomics/tokenomics.md

 Canxium operates with a dynamic, demand-driven token supply, and it does not have a fixed or maximum supply cap.
 Unlike traditional cryptocurrencies with predetermined supply limits, Canxium’s coin issuance is directly tied to market demand.
 This approach allows the network to adapt to fluctuating user activity, demand, and overall usage patterns, ensuring that the supply of CAU aligns with the needs of the ecosystem.

 However, while the supply mechanism is unlimited in theory, mining new CAU coins is far from trivial.
-The process requires miners to reach a significant total mining difficulty—specifically 4 PH (Petahash)—before a new CAU can be created.
+The process requires miners to reach a significant total mining difficulty—specifically 4 PH (Petahash - Ethash Algorithm) before a new CAU can be created.
 This high threshold ensures that mining remains a challenging and energy-intensive process, making infinite supply mathematically impractical.
 As a result, while the system is designed to be scalable and adaptable, the creation of new coins is still bound by technical constraints and market realities.

 This adaptive model ensures that Canxium can respond to changes in demand without the risks of hyperinflation or uncontrolled token issuance, striking a balance between growth, stability, and sustainability in the long term.

-Before the **Hydro Fork** at block 4,354,526, the block reward 0.25 CAU distribution on the Canxium blockchain follows a clear structure:
+**Pre-PoS** at block 4,354,526, the block reward 0.25 CAU distribution on the Canxium blockchain follows a clear structure:

 - **75% to Miners**:
   The majority of the block reward, 75%, is credited to the miners.
 This incentivizes miners for their contribution to securing the network and validating transactions.
 It ensures that the mining participants receive a significant portion of the reward for their computational work in the Proof of Work (PoW) system.